 Each Affiliated Club is permitted to register a maximum of three (3) players NOT in possession of a valid Hong Kong Identity Card per HockeyHK League team.
 These players are referred to as ‘visiting players’.
 An administrative fee (as per First Schedule) shall be charged per visiting player registered.

 A visiting player shall only play for the team she is registered for within the Affiliated Club.
 In other words, the visiting player cannot move among teams within the same Affiliated Club without prior approval from the Committee.

+Premier Division teams are permitted to register, list and play a maximum of three (3) visiting players in any match.

-Each League team is permitted to list and play a maximum of two (2) visiting players in any match.
+Division 1 teams are permitted to register a maximum of three (3) visiting players, however they are permitted to list and play a maximum of two (2) visiting players in any match.

-c
+No visiting players are permitted to be registered for teams in Division 2 and lower without express permission from the Committee.
+Any requests for visiting players in Division 2 or lower must include detailed plans and justifications and will be approved at the discretion of the Committee.

 Visiting players are NOT eligible to play in the last two (2) League matches of their registered teams, nor in any Knockout Tournament matches.
 However, these restrictions shall be lifted once the visiting player has played a minimum of three (3) consecutive matches for her registered team and the Affiliated Club concerned is responsible to inform the Committee prior to the visiting player taking part in the last two (2) League matches or Knockout Tournament matches (as the case may be).
 No registration of visiting players shall be permitted between the first (1st) day of February and the end of the HockeyHK League.

-A visiting player must play a minimum of three (3) consecutive matches in the season for her registered team.
+A visiting player must play a minimum of three (3) consecutive matches in the first round of the season for her registered team.
 In the event that the player fails to comply with this requirement, penalties shall apply as per the Second Schedule, unless the player was physically unable to play because of injury or ailment and this is corroborated by the delivery of a medical report or certificate issued by a medical practitioner registered with the Hong Kong Medical Council or equivalent foreign body acceptable to the Committee, certifying that she was injured and unfit to play the required number of matches to fulfil the three (3) consecutive match undertaking.

-Visiting players being registered in Premier Division must provide a “Letter of No Objection” issued by the national hockey association of the last country they played for.
-The No Objection Certificate must be valid for a period of time that is sufficient enough to enable the player concerned to fulfil the three (3) consecutive match undertaking in Bye-law 6.4.
+All visiting players must provide a “No Objection Certificate” (or equivalent by the governing body of the highest level of hockey played) issued by the national hockey association of the last country they played in.
+The No Objection Certificate must be valid for a period that is sufficient to enable the player concerned to fulfil the three (3) consecutive matches undertaking in Bye-law 6.4.
+This letter must be re-issued for each season, in which the visiting player participates in the Hockey Hong Kong league.

-Affiliated Clubs or teams who have registered visiting players bear full responsibility for the conduct of these registered visiting players.
-The visiting player’s Affiliated Club shall pay any fines levied as a result of any misconduct of a visiting player.
+Affiliated Clubs who have registered visiting players bear full responsibility for the conduct of these registered visiting players.
+The visiting player’s Affiliated Club shall pay any fines levied because of any misconduct of a visiting player.

 Contravention